 Then we just review the details and give the clone a name.

 That’s it; now we just create the clone!
 This will take just a few seconds.
 Once created, we can query and work with it from SSMS, just as any normal database.

-Don’t be perturbed by the apparent 2 TB size of the VhdMount folder; this is just a reference to the storage, which is actually in the data image repository on the file share you’re using.
+Don’t be perturbed by the apparent 2 TB size of the VhdMount folder; this is just a reference to the storage, which is in the data image repository on the file share you’re using.
 This is the ‘mounted volume’ approach in Windows, which uses ‘symbolic linking’ (which you may be familiar with from Unix or Linux).

-Again, remember that these are made accessible to SQL Server via the VHD mount point to the remote data image; this is entirely transparent to SQL Server.
+Click into the VhdMount folder, and there is a Data folder containing the data and log files for the database.
+Remember that these are made accessible to SQL Server via the VHD mount point to the remote data image; this is entirely transparent to SQL Server.

 Troubleshooting SQL Clone

 If you encounter any errors in installing the Clone agent, or in creating images or clones, please refer to the Troubleshooting section of the documentation.
 However, here are a few good places to start:

 - If SQL Clone web client is unavailable, check that the SQL Clone service is running; try restarting it.

 - Open Windows event log viewer on the SQL Clone server (for example, by typing eventvwr.msc from a PowerShell command window) and look at the application errors – this is often the best place to start

 - For the SQL Clone agent, check the application event log or install logs